tatarinovst2/work-definition-modeling/evaluation/README.md

 # Evaluation

 This is a module for evaluation of the model based on metrics such as BERT-F1, ROUGE-L, BLEU.
-You can run this on an already existing T5 checkpoint.

 ## How to run

+1. Dataset

     You have to have a `.jsonl` dataset that has a target and a prediction field.
+    Usually that would be the dataset created after running the `inference` module.

+2. Requirements

+    Make sure you've installed the requirements and opened the Terminal or Command prompt in the root directory of this repository.
+    If not, follow the instructions in [model_training](../model_training/README.md).

+3. Run

+    ```bash
+    python3 -m evaluation.evaluation path/to/dataset.jsonl
+    ```

+By default, the fields for input text and the generated one are called `input_text` and `generated_text`.
+You can set them manually using arguments `--target-field` and `--pred-field`.

+The resulting output will be printed to the console.